paulrobertlloyd/paulrobertlloyd-v4/src/articles/2000/05/britain_rebranded/index.md

 ![](mp_eurostar.jpg 'The Eurostar train was a Millennium Product.')

-Other initiatives involved the Foreign Office setting up ‘Panel 2000’: an advisory group tasked to look at how the government could co-ordinate and improve its promotion of Britain abroad and the production of a video <cite>Designers for the World</cite> that would showcase Britain’s leading designers.
-It also launched the award winning <cite>Planet Britain</cite> website that promoted a contemporary image of Britain to 16-25 year olds around the world.
+Other initiatives involved the Foreign Office setting up ‘Panel 2000’: an advisory group tasked to look at how the government could co-ordinate and improve its promotion of Britain abroad and the production of a video ""Designers for the World"" that would showcase Britain’s leading designers.
+It also launched the award winning ""Planet Britain"" website that promoted a contemporary image of Britain to 16-25 year olds around the world.

 It is still to early to tell whether this will make a difference to our image abroad, but at least there is now co-ordination in promoting the country, and design is playing an important part.